grantek/minisynth32/README.md

   so that the tactile switches fit against the buttons, and the OLED display is aligned with the window.
 Attach the PCB with an M3 screw.
 * Insert the rotary encoder assembly with the longer side of the backplate to the right (covering the front panel PCB).
+You may need to bend the pins on the left side upwards to clear the face's mounting tab.
 Attach the backplate with M3 screws, and fit the knob.

 ### Assembling the base and top

-* Melt the 4 threaded inserts into the base, and 1 into the top shell, as described above.
 * Format and prepare your Micro SD card for mt32-pi, and insert it into the Raspberry Pi.
+You can still access the SD card when the Pi is installed, but it's easier to do it beforehand.
 * Attach the assembled Rear I/O PCB onto the Pi's 40-pin GPIO port, facing outwards.
-* Line up the Pi on the base with the rear panel, and screw the Pi down with M3 "PC" screws.
-You can still access the SD card when the Pi is installed, but it's easier to do it beforehand.
+* Line up the Pi on the base with the rear panel, and insert 4 M2.5 bolts through the base and mounting holes on the Pi.
+Secure with 4 M2.5 nuts, but do not over-tighten these as excess pressure can damage the Pi.
 * Place the wired MIDI DIN jack on the **inside** of the base's rear plate, and attach with 2 M3 bolts from the outside (M3 nuts on the inside).
 The DIN5 jack is traditionally mounted with the pins facing down, and the alignment notch facing up.
 DIN5 cables have an an arrow at the alignment notch for easy attachment.
 * Connect the DIN jack to the labelled pins on the rear PCB `MIDI_IN` header.
+  With the half-circle of DIN pins facing downwards, Pin 4 is left of the centre solder tab, and when connected to the rear PCB, the jumper wires won't cross.
 * Connect the wired rotary encoder to the `ROT_HDR` header.
 * Use a row of 6 female-female jumper wires to connect the front panel's `R_BREAKOUT` header to the rear breakout board's `F_PANEL` header.
 * Insert the face plate's tabs into the base, insert a bolt from the bottom of the base through each tab in the face plate and fasten with an M3 nut.
 * Fit the top shell and fasten with an M3 screw.
-* Stick 4 rubber feet to the base to give clearance for the bolt heads
+* Stick 4 rubber feet (or felt pads, etc.) to the base to give clearance for the bolt heads.